Explainer: Britain's 'Super Saturday' Brexit showdown in parliament

-LONDON (Reuters) - Prime Minister Boris Johnson faces a Brexit showdown with parliament on Saturday after clinching a last-minute divorce deal with the European Union that his Northern Irish allies oppose.
+LONDON (Reuters) - Prime Minister Boris Johnson faces a Brexit showdown with parliament on Saturday after clinching a last-minute divorce deal with the European Union, but a wrecking amendment could derail his plans.

 In an extraordinary Saturday sitting, the first since 1982, parliament will vote on approving Johnson’s deal.
 Britain is due to leave the EU on Oct.
 31.